rexfordessilfie/nextwrappers/README.md

 });
 ```

+### Usage - Middleware Authentication (only on Matching Paths)
-**Middleware Authentication:** Or we can define an authentication middleware that only applies to certain paths:
+Or we can define an authentication middleware that only applies to certain paths using NextAuth.js' `withAuth` middleware.

 ```ts
 // middleware.ts
 import withAuth, {